MicrosoftDocs/VBA-Docs/api/Excel.CommentThreaded.md

 # CommentThreaded object (Excel)

 Represents a cell's threaded comment.
-This object can represent both a top level comment or its replies.
+This object can represent both a top-level comment or its replies.

 ## Remarks